Shah seeks another term for BJP for continued development of Uttarakhand | Politics

 - India

-Union Home Minister Amit Shah on Saturday said Uttarakhand has taken big strides in terms of development due to the vision of Prime Minister Narendra Modi and sought another mandate for the BJP in the coming elections to spur the state further on the path of development under the leadership of Modi and young Chief Minister Pushkar Singh Dhami.
+Union Home Minister Amit Shah on Saturday said Uttarakhand has developed on all fronts under the BJP rule and sought another mandate for the party to bring prosperity to every home under the leadership of Prime Minister Narendra Modi and Chief Minister Pushkar Singh Dhami.

 Launching his party's poll campaign in Uttarakhand at a public rally at the Bannu school ground here, Shah said Modi brought road and rail infrastructure development projects worth Rs 85,000 crore during his tenure and challenged the opposition Congress to show what it had done for the state during its time.